lsst-sqre/phalanx/docs/cert-issuer/index.rst

 See :doc:`../vault-secrets-operator/index` for more information.

 Then, in Route 53, create a CNAME from ``_acme-challenge.<cluster-name>`` to ``_acme-challenge.tls.lsst.codes``.
+The new Route 53 dialog box makes this very confusing to do in the console.
+Select **CNAME** from the lower drop-down menu and then **IP address or other value** from the top drop-down menu, and then you can enter ``_acme-challenge.tls.lsst.codes`` as the CNAME target.

 The access key ID in the configuration corresponds to the ``cert-manager-lsst-codes`` service user in AWS.
 The hosted zone is the ``tls.lsst.codes`` hosted zone, where all challenge responses will be created.